fashion glossary

 Statement piece

-A statement piece is a bold, eye-catching item of clothing or accessory that is intended to make a statement.
+A statement piece is a bold, eye-catching item of clothing or accessory intended to make a statement.
 Statement pieces can be used to add interest and personality to an outfit.

 Alphabetical fashion Terms: